yosri9/ws-product-golang/README.md

     middleware/per_client_middleware/store_config.go file
     and  change statTokens ,statInterval

-4- you can type: "go mod init server" in the terminal with path src/server
+4- you can type: "go mod init server" in the terminal with the path ws-product-golang/src
     to import packages and then type  go mod tidy